Human Body

 - Increases rate of digestion

-- Contracts (narrows) the pupils
+- Narrows the pupils

 - Helps the body rest and relax